-3.1 The Information Security Board, chaired by the Director of Information Services, will monitor the effectiveness of this policy and carry out regular reviews.
+3.1 The Information Security Board, chaired by the Director of IT Services will monitor the effectiveness of this policy and carry out regular reviews.

 4.1 University staff who have specific responsibility for receiving information security incident reports and for initiating investigations are:

 Where the incident involves personal data, the University’s Data Protection Officer (DPO) will be informed.
 Staff are expected to notify the DPO directly on identification of a suspected or actual personal data breach.

 4.2 All information users are responsible for reporting actual, suspected, threatened and potential information security incidents and for assisting with investigations as required, particularly if urgent action must be taken to prevent further damage.

 4.3 University Officers, Heads of Departments and Section Heads are responsible for ensuring that staff in their area act in compliance with this policy and for assisting with investigations as required.

 4.4 Staff, students, contractors, consultants, visitors and guests who act in breach of this policy, or who do not act to implement it, may be subject to disciplinary procedures or other appropriate sanctions.

 4.5 Any breach of information security or violation of this policy must be reported to the Director of Technology, Estates and Facilities who will take appropriate action and inform the relevant authorities.